matthewyang204/NotepadEE/Windows/README.md

 - Additional requirements may be needed for building from source:
     - Windows 7 or later is supported for building from source, but Windows 10 or later is recommended
     - A MSYS/MinGW environment (e.g. Git Bash, MSYS2, Cygwin)
-    - Python 3.6 or later
+    - Python 3.6 or later (Python 3.4 and 3.5 are fine if you are okay with arduous manual builds and such)
     - Inno Setup

 ## Build instructions